Dewi Zephaniah Phillips: Cultural commitments

-Outside philosophy and academia, his commitment to the language and culture of Wales was clear.
-He was instrumental in the founding of the Taliesin Arts Centre on the university campus in Swansea, and promoted the use of the Welsh language in local schools.
+Outside philosophy and academia, Phillips was strongly committed to the Welsh language and the culture of Wales, including drama and poetry.
+He had books published in Welsh by Welsh publishers and he promoted the use of the Welsh language in local schools.
+He was instrumental in the founding of the Taliesin Arts Centre on the campus of Swansea University.
 He was honoured by membership of the Gorsedd Circle of the National Eisteddfod.
+He was a home supporter of the Swans, the colloquial name by which Swansea City Football Club is universally known.